pghydro/pghydrotools/README.md

-# QGIS PgHydroTools - PgHydro Interface
+# QGIS PgHydroTools Plugin - PgHydro Interface

 QGIS PgHydroTools Plugin is an interface used in QGIS to activate all functionality of PgHydro in PostGIS/PostgreSQL.